Portfolio optimisation with options: Modelling option dependence with copulas

 \subsubsection{Vine copulas}

 Although Archimedean copulas seem to offer a flexible way to model different dependence structures between pairs, it is not clear how to use them for high-dimensional dependency structures.
 Vine copulas provide a good way to model each pair of returns using Archimedean copulas and join them together in a vine, allowing highly complex dependency structures in high dimensions.
 Due to this flexibility, Vine copulas have become of increasing interest in practice, finding uses in portfolio optimisation and risk management~\cite{vines_RM}.
-The underlying idea of Vine copulas is that the multivariate probability density can be constructed as a product of smaller bivariate copula densities and marginal density functions~\cite{Vine,Vine_d}:
+Joe~\cite{IFM} and Bedford and Cooke~\cite{bedford2002vines} introduced vine copulas and highlighted their flexibility over classical copulas.
+They defined a so-called R-vine as follows: \begin{definition} An R-vine with $n$ elements is a sequence of tree structures $(T_1, \ldots, T_n)$ such that \begin{itemize} \item $T_1$ is a tree with nodes $N_1 = \{1, \ldots, n\}$ and a set of edges~$E_1$; \item For each $i=2, \ldots, n-1$, $T_i$ with nodes $N_i = E_{i-1}$ and edge set~$E_i$; \item For each $i=2, \ldots, n-1$ and $\{\mathrm{a}=\{a_1,a_2\}, \mathrm{b}=\{b_1,b_2\}\} \in E_i$ then the cardinal of $\mathrm{a}\cap\mathrm{b}$ must be equal to~$1$. \end{itemize} \end{definition} Recall that~\cite[Definition~2.4]{bedford2002vines} a tree is an acyclic graph, so that~$n$ nodes can only result in a maximum of $n-1$ edges.
+R-vines are very flexible and possess many interesting and useful properties, detailed in~\cite{bedford2002vines, kurowicka2010optimal}.
+They also encompass two particular structures, D-vines and C-vines.
+The latter are characterised by their star structures (at least one node in each tree has maximal degree) while D-vines are a subclass of R-vines such that the first tree~$T_1$ has nodes with degree at most equal to two (recall that the degree of a node corresponds to the number of neighbours in the tree).
+As shown in~\cite{aas2009pair}, and developed in~\cite{hofmann2010assessing, kraus2017d}, D-vines have enhanced statistical modelling properties, which make them easier and more suitable for applications.
+We shall thus focus on these from now on.
+The underlying idea of D-vine copulas is that the multivariate probability density can be constructed as a product of smaller bivariate copula densities and marginal density functions~\cite{Vine,Vine_d}:

 where the coefficients $c_{i,i+j |(i+1), \cdots,(i+j-1)}$ represent the conditional copula densities for the pair of variables $(i,i+j)$, given the variables indexed in between~\cite{Vines_copula_pairs}.
 We refer the interested reader to~\cite{Vine} for a thorough review of Vine copulas.